An introduction to the fundamental concepts and history of general anthropology, including archaeology and social anthropology.

 - New insights into and understanding of the history, foundation theories and current debates in archaeology and social anthropology

-- Gaining foundation knowledge to support study of more specialised Anthropology and Archaeology papers
+- Foundation knowledge to support study of more specialised Anthropology and Archaeology papers